lucatume/wp-browser/README.md

 ### wpcept command
 The package will create a link to the `bin/wpcept` script file; that's an extension of Codeception own `codecept` CLI application to allow for a WordPress specific setup.

-#### wpbootstrap
+#### bootstrap
-The CLI application also adds the `wpbootstrap` command argument to allow for a quick WordPress testing environment setup.
+The CLI application adds the `bootstrap` command argument to allow for a quick WordPress testing environment setup replacing the default bootstrap configuration created by Codeception.

+    wpcept bootstrap

+The command will generate the "Unit", "Functional" and "Acceptance" suites following the same pattern used by Codeception but with WordPress specific modules:

+* Unit with `Asserts` and `UnitHelper` modules
+* Functional with `Filesystem`, `WPDb`, `WPLoader` and `FunctionalHelper` modules
+* Acceptance with `WPBrowser`, `WPDb` and `AcceptanceHelper` modules

+Please note that defautl Codeception suite bootstrapping is available using the `codecept bootstrap` command.

+#### bootstrap:pyramid
+The `bootstrap:pyramid` command argument allows for a quick WordPress testing environment setup following the [test pyramid](http://martinfowler.com/bliki/TestPyramid.html) suite organization.
+The command

-    wpcept wpbootstrap
+    wpcept bootstrap:pyramid

-The command will generate the "UI", "Service" and "Unit" suites following the [Testing Pyramid test organization paradigm](http://martinfowler.com/bliki/TestPyramid.html) and will take care of setting up default modules and their settings for each like:
+will generate the "UI", "Service" and "Unit" suites and will take care of setting up default modules and their settings for each like:

-* Unit - `Asserts` and `Helper` modules, Codeception standard
+* Unit with `Asserts` and `UnitHelper` modules
-* Service - `Filesystem`, `WPDb`, `WPLoader` and `Helper` modules
+* Functional with `Filesystem`, `WPDb`, `WPLoader` and `FunctionalHelper` modules
-* UI - `WPBrowser`, `WPDb` and `Helper` modules
+* Acceptance with `WPBrowser`, `WPDb` and `AcceptanceHelper` modules

 #### generate:wpunit
 Generates `WP_UnitTestCase` classes using the